 - Born September 9, 1953 in Paterson, NJ USA

 In his senior year of high school, Steve Ratzer was selected to New York's All-City Baseball Team.
-After college, he signed with the Montreal Expos as a free agent.
+After college in 1975, he signed with the Montreal Expos as a free agent.
 Steve's career was delayed - en route to reporting to Lethbridge, AB, he heard that his father had died from a heart attack.
 Returning home to sit shiva, Ratzer then went to Lethbridge and more than caught up in playing time, appearing in 30 games to tie for the Pioneer League lead.
-In 24 relief appearances and six starts, Ratzer was 3-4 with five saves and a 2.33 ERA, third in the league in ERA and second in saves.
+In 24 relief appearances and 6 starts, Ratzer was 3-4 with five saves and a 2.33 ERA, third in the league in ERA and second in saves.

 Ratzer's stay in Denver would be a long one.
-In 1978 he was 7-10 with five saves and a 5.00 ERA as a swingman; the team ERA was 5.58 in the thin air of Denver, CO.
+In 1978 he was 7-10 with 5 saves and a 5.00 ERA as a swingman; the team ERA was 5.58 in the thin air of Denver, CO.
 The next season Steve went nearly identical - 8-9, 4 Sv, 4.53.
 He again made 14 starts and 26 relief appearances.
 He walked only 22 in 151 innings.

 Ratzer earned the Allie Reynolds Award for his great performance for the 1980 Bears, one of the top minor league teams of the decade.
 In the high-offense environment, Steve had a 3.59 ERA, sixth in the AA.
-He started 18 games, relieved in 12 more and went 15-4 with two saves.
+He started 18 games, relieved in 12 more and went 15-4 with 2 saves.
 He led the league in victories that season.
 He walked 29 in 163 innings.

 Dealt to the Chicago White Sox and then back to Montreal, Ratzer finished his career at age 29 with a 3-6, 6.75 season for Denver, his 7th season pitching there.
 Overall, in Organized Baseball, Ratzer went 69-63.